cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 To keep things simple, we'll be using the images that come bundled with Cocos Creator to create our game.
 These images can be found in `internal/default_ui/`.

-In Cocos Creator, we use a `Sprite` node ( a node with Sprite component ) to show an image.
+In Cocos Creator, we use a `Sprite` node ( a node with a Sprite component ) to show an image.

 To create a new node of type Sprite, right-click in the Hierarchy panel, select "Create", and then choose "2D -> Sprite" from the pop-up menu.

-Right-click in the Hierarchy and select "Create" from the pop-up menu, we can see different types of nodes.
+Right-click in the Hierarchy and select "Create" from the pop-up menu, and we can see different types of nodes.
 Here, we select "2D -> Sprite" to create a new `Sprite` node.

 ![create-sprite.png](images/create-sprite.png)